docker/docs/content/faq/security/general.md

 ### How does Docker Hub secure passwords in storage and in transit?

-This is applicable only when Docker Hub's application level password is used vs SSO/SAML.
+This is applicable only when Docker Hub's application-level password is used vs SSO/SAML.
 When SSO is used, Docker Hub does not store passwords.
-Application level passwords are hashed in storage (SHA-256) and encrypted in transit (TLS).
+Application-level passwords are hashed in storage (SHA-256) and encrypted in transit (TLS).

 ### How do we de-provision access to CLI users who use personal access tokens instead of our IdP?
 We use SSO but not SCIM.

-If SCIM is not enabled, you have to manually remove PAT users from the org in our system.
+If SCIM is not enabled, you have to manually remove PAT users from the organization in our system.
 When SCIM is used this is automated.

 ### What metadata is collected from container images that Scout analyzes?